 and better than what I could readily find in the USA.
 Bicycle touring is a

 very common and popular recreational activity in Europe.
-Hopefully that
+Cycle touring has

 will change.
 Because bicycle touring is popular in Europe it is logical

 that equipment manufactured there is highly evolved and reflects the European

 taste and insistence for high quality products.
 For example, in the USA:

 fenders, kickstands, and racks are considered equipment for kids bikes or